 When used in foods or drinks regularly, molasses may provide benefit to hair due to its unique combination of nutrients, especially copper, which is important for hair growth.
 Molasses also contains a good amount of iron, which may help stop anemia (a common cause of hair loss) and antioxidants that may help stop premature graying.

 There is also some evidence that nutrients in molasses can help nourish and strengthen hair externally.
 Like honey, it is a natural sweetener that works as a natural deep conditioner and makes hair silky and smooth.

 The dark color of a molasses hair mask may also help cover gray naturally.
 I don’t have any gray hair yet, so I haven’t been able to test this theory first-hand, but I have used molasses to help naturally darken my hair in the winter months when my sun-bleached summer hair starts to grow out.
 It worked wonderfully to tone down the really blonde streaks I get after spending time outside all summer.

 I can speak from firsthand experience in my early trials with natural beauty recipes that there is a definite wrong way to use molasses on hair… mainly, putting it straight on the hair undiluted.
 It is incredibly thick (and sticky!) and takes forever to get out if applied directly.

 Instead, using molasses in combination with other hair-healthy ingredients helps improve and thin out its thick texture and intensify the benefits without the need to shampoo dozens of times.

 My favorite hair-boosting ingredient to combine with molasses for deep condition hair is yogurt.
 It is a natural source of amino acids, beneficial bacteria and enzymes, zinc and lactic acid that help nourish the hair and scalp.

-- Whisk together yogurt, molasses and apple cider vinegar.
+- In a small bowl, whisk together yogurt, molasses, and apple cider vinegar.